Our Collective Responsibility to a Generation of Latinos

 These staggering numbers are often rolled-up under an umbrella of diversity, equity and inclusion, but rarely do we get this level of granular clarity regarding the full picture of the state of the sector.
 Latinos don’t make it past low and mid-level roles — a fact that fuels our dedication at Latinos for Education.

-It was this sense of inequity that inspired the founders of Latinos for Education: five Latinas in the education sector* connected through the Aspen Institute’s Pahara Fellowship.
-In 2015, we gathered in a Brooklyn brownstone where we sat around a table sharing common experiences about being the first in our families in all we have accomplished.
+It was this sense of inequity that inspired Latinos for Education.
+In 2015, I gathered with five Latinas in a Brooklyn brownstone where we sat around a table sharing common experiences about being the first in our families in all we have accomplished.
 In that moment, we bonded in a shared belief that an organization like Latinos for Education needed to exist.
 We said, “¡Ya basta!
 Enough is enough” – and we agreed it was our collective responsibility to dramatically change the trajectory of a generation of Latinos in education.
 We decided when it comes to whose hands we entrust decisions about educational opportunity for millions of Latino children and their families – something had to change.

 While it will be incumbent upon education organizations and schools to not only reflect the students but to be inclusive and have equitable practices, we know organizations like ours are required to amplify the voices of Latinos in education.
 By supporting leadership development and creating access to the networks we know are necessary to getting there, Latinos for Education will connect the dots for Latino leaders across the sector.
 History tells us those who are most affected by inequity must lead the change we wish to see and as such, we at Latinos for Education are called to serve this mission and gladly accept this charge.
 We will build the largest coalition of Latinos in education who unite around common issues, raise up individual and collective voices, and join hands with our Latino communities.
 Con ganas we can.
 Con ganas we will.